vikkio88/poso/README.md

 ### Request flags

 - `--stop-on-http-error` Stop when the response status is not 2xx
 - `--show-headers`       Show the response headers
 - `--status-only`        Print only the response status
+- `--silent`             Reduce verbosity.

 ## Execute a request